-Six killed in Nepal amid Gen Z protests after social media ban: All to know
+Nepal Gen Z protests amid social media ban, clashes kill 14: All to know

 Protesters are agitating against corruption and a ban on major social media platforms.

-At least six people were killed in clashes with security forces after thousands of young people in Nepal took to the streets on Monday to protest against corruption and a government ban on social media websites.
+At least 14 people were killed in clashes with security forces after thousands of young people in Nepal took to the streets on Monday to protest against corruption and a government ban on social media websites.

 A curfew was imposed in parts of Kathmandu after protesters entered the Parliament building in the capital and faced off against the police.